Longburn Adventist College: After World War II

 Following World War II, secondary school classes were added to the courses offered at Longburn and in the 1960s the first year of a BA in Theology was offered.
 Primary teacher training was offered in the early 1970s until 1990.
 Up until the 1970s, most Longburn students were boarders, but day students began to increase in numbers as local residents took advantage of the secondary schooling offered at Longburn.

 In the late 1980s, the college began to struggle for student numbers as the fees needed to run a private school excluded a number of potential students.

 In 1993 Longburn became a fully state-integrated school operated by the Seventh-day Adventist Church and student numbers have increased to around the 280–300 mark each year.

 Longburn Adventist College is now a Year 7–13 school with the majority of the students being day students, mainly from the Palmerston North area.

+Principal Leadership

+Rosalind Burnett, Principal from 2023 to current

+During Term 2, 2023 Ros Burnett took up the principalship of Longburn Adventist College, leaving her previous role of Deputy Principal at the school.
+She is the first female principal in the schools history.
+Previously, Ros worked at the Auckland Seventh-day Adventist Highschool (ASDAH) as an Assistant Principal.